Resource Grid

 - class neoradium.grid.Grid(bwp, numPlanes=1, contents='DATA', useReDesc=False, numSlots=1)

 This class implements the functionality of a resource grid.
-It keeps the complex frequency-domain values of resource elements (REs) in a resource grid.
+It stores the complex frequency-domain values of resource elements (REs) in the grid.

 - Parameters: